-I’ve been involved in the Further and Higher Education sectors for nearly 20 years and have led a number of organisations as MD and in senior Director roles both supporting the industry with consultancy services and as a provider of apprenticeships and other training services.
-For the past 2 years I’ve been immersed in the levy creating innovative programmes with large corporate employers.
+I’ve been involved in the Further and Higher Education sectors for nearly 20 years.
+Leading a number of organisations as MD and in senior Director roles.
+Both supporting the industry with consultancy services and as a provider of apprenticeships, aswell as other training services.
+For the past 2 years I’ve been immersed in the levy, creating innovative programmes with large corporate employers.

 My passion is showing employers how to reinvest their apprenticeship levy as a funding mechanism for innovative programmes that achieve business goals.
-I create deliverable solutions that maximise the use of levy funds, neutralise commercial training costs and use the HMRC approved scheme to save NI costs for under 25 year old apprentices.
+I create deliverable solutions that maximise the use of levy funds.
+Neutralising commercial training costs and use the HMRC approved scheme to save NI costs for under 25 year old apprentices.

 My professional independent advice and guidance ensures that employers get solutions that are created with their interests at heart and that maximise the opportunities the levy offers and engages.

-I also advise employers on how to identify and engage with the best training provider partners and for those employers who want to become an employer provider I advise them on how to do it professionally
+I also advise employers on how to identify and engage with the best training provider partners.
+For those employers who want to become an employer provider, I advise them on how to do it professionally.

 Can you give an explanation of what the Apprenticeship Levy is, and who could be affected by this.

-Since 6 April last year, organisations with an annual wage bill of more than £3m have been required to pay an apprenticeship levy – these organisations can then elect to re-invest their levy funds in the form of apprenticeships for new and existing staff, if after two years the funds are not re-invested the money is taken by the exchequer.
+Since 6th April last year, organisations with an annual wage bill of more than £3m have been required to pay an apprenticeship levy.
+These organisations can then elect to re-invest their levy funds in the form of apprenticeships for new and existing staff.
+If after two years the funds are not re-invested the money is taken by the exchequer.

 What challenges are Levy Employers facing regarding their Levy Funds?

-The figures published by the Open University might suggest that organisations are writing off the levy off as a tax and choosing not to spend it, whilst some employers are prepared to view the levy as a ‘sunk’ cost and have no appetite to re-invest their funds the majority of levy paying employers simply don’t fully understand the levy, the opportunities it presents or how to re-invest their funds to address their business challenges.
+The figures published by the Open University might suggest that organisations are writing the levy off as tax and choosing not to spend it.
+Whilst some employers are prepared to view the levy as a ‘sunk’ cost and have no appetite to re-invest their funds.
+The majority of levy paying employers simply don’t fully understand the levy, the opportunities it presents or how to re-invest their funds to address their business challenges.

-I really feel for those employers who want to get the best out of their levy because unless they have internal levy expertise they search the official websites which aren’t really that helpful.
-Their next option is to reach out to the training provider industry for advice and guidance, I’ve seen and heard some appalling advice from some training providers which is just wrong, this creates confusion for employers and gives rise to a lack of overall confidence in the training provider industry.
+I really feel for employers who want to get the best out of their levy.
+Unless they have internal levy expertise, they search the official websites which aren’t really that helpful.
+Their next option is to reach out to the training provider industry for advice and guidance.
+I’ve seen and heard some appalling advice from some training providers which is just wrong.
+This creates confusion for employers and gives rise to a lack of overall confidence in the training provider industry.

 The good news though is that there are ways to overcome these challenges and for levy funds to be re-invested in exciting and innovative ways in partnership with those really good training providers.

-We’re now over 1 year into the levy and the clock is ticking for those employers who are yet to get to get off the blocks before the chancellor starts to take their funds in May 2019, so it is imperative that employers take action now.
-As the CEO of an organisation paying the levy each month which is of course derived from hard earned income I would want to re-invest it in areas of my business which could best benefit, for example I might want to invest it in creating my future leadership and management talent, or I might want to improve my customer facing activity to increase sales values for better retain customers.
+We’re now over 1 year into the levy and the clock is ticking for employers who are yet to get to get off the blocks before the chancellor starts to take their funds in May 2019.
+It is therefore imperative that employers take action now.
+As the CEO of an organisation paying the levy each month, which is of course derived from hard earned income.
+I would want to re-invest it in areas of my business which could best benefit.
+For example, I might want to invest it in creating my future leadership and management talent.
+Or I might want to improve my customer facing activity to increase sales values for better retain customers.
 The point here is that the levy can be used as a funding mechanism to address this type of business challenge by increasing skills and competency.

 Given your experience at Managing-Director level with Education & Training organisations Julian, how would Levy Employers get the best ROI from their Levy Funds?